 - Make empathy a deliberate practice, empathy for yourself, your colleagues and your patients.
 Empathy is transformative and will sustain and energise you.
 And remember, kindness is the direct expression of empathy.
-Kindness is the language that the blind can see in the deaf can hear.
-Be the person who practices anonymous random acts of kindness wherever you work.
+It is the language that the blind can see in the deaf can hear.
+So be the person who practices anonymous random acts of kindness wherever you work.

 A few years ago Erin Scaturchio, one of my previous graduates, wrote and performed this song for her fellow nursing students at the end of their degree.
 ‘Head up High’ is an eloquent tribute to the next generation of amazing nurses’ dedication to being ‘a voice for the lonely, hands for the broken and strength for the weak and the frail’. https://erinscaturchio.bandcamp.com/track/head-up-high

 ‘If … for nursing graduates’ ~a mediocre re-interpretation of Rudyard Kipling’s poem ‘If’ by Tracy Levett-Jones